 - the DB4E form can be completed digitally.
 This form is for electronically transmitted claims and can be claimed through HPOS Bulk Bill Webclaim.
-To fill in this form digitally you will need software that can edit pdf - this could be a specific application or may be possible with modern web-browsers.
-For more information see - Bulk bill voucher - electronically transmitted claims form (DB4E) - Services Australia - the DB020 form can be completed digitally.
+To fill in this form digitally you will need software that can edit pdf - this could be a specific application or may be possible with modern web-browsers. - the DB020 form can be completed digitally.
 It is to be used in conjunction with Medicare Bulk Bill Webclaims only.
-For more information see - Assignment of benefit Medicare bulk bill Webclaim form (DB020) - Services Australia